cosmos/cosmos-sdk/docs/core/proto-docs.md

 ### QueryGroupAccountInfoResponse
 QueryGroupAccountInfoResponse is the Query/GroupAccountInfo response type.

-ParameterChangeProposal defines a proposal to change one or more parameters.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |